 Linear Gantry

-In this first tutorial we’ll be creating a simulation of a linear gantry, which will transfer boxes between two conveyors.
+In this tutorial we’ll be creating a simulation of a linear gantry, which will transfer boxes between two conveyors.
 After completing this tutorial, you should be able to create basic simulations of simple industrial machines.
-Start by downloading the CAD geometry for the model.
+Start by downloading the CAD file for the model.

 Solution